simonmika/egmontmika.com/content/blog/a-disciple's-defeat-and-victory.md

 In fact, that last word over your life has already been set by Jesus, long before you ever started your journey.

-And that word spells V-I-C-T-O-R-Y!
+And that word doesn't spell "victory at all times".

+But FRUIT !

 ------
 ## Comments